nheyn/go-redux/README.md

 # Store
 *A [redux](http://redux.js.org/) style store implemented in go.*

-This project is base off of the [redux](http://redux.js.org/docs/introduction/CoreConcepts.html) written in javascript.
+This project is base off of [redux](http://redux.js.org/docs/introduction/CoreConcepts.html) written in javascript.
 The api changes were done to make the working with the Stores more 'go'-like.

 ## Plans